 There are many potential causes of conjunctivitis, including bacterial or viral infections, allergies, or a non-specific condition (eg, a foreign body in the eye).
 All types of conjunctivitis cause a red eye, although not everyone with a red eye has conjunctivitis.

 This topic review discusses the signs and symptoms, evaluation, and treatment of the various types of conjunctivitis.

 There are four main types of conjunctivitis: viral, bacterial, allergic, and non-specific.
 Most cases of infectious conjunctivitis are viral in adults and children; however, bacterial conjunctivitis is more common in children than in adults.

 Viral conjunctivitis — Viral conjunctivitis is typically caused by a virus that can also cause the common cold.
 A person may have symptoms of conjunctivitis alone, or as part of a general cold syndrome, with swollen lymph nodes (glands), fever, a sore throat, and runny nose.
-(See "Patient information: The common cold in adults (Beyond the Basics)" and "Patient information: The common cold in children (Beyond the Basics)".)
+(See "Patient education: The common cold in adults (Beyond the Basics)" and "Patient education: The common cold in children (Beyond the Basics)".)

 Viral conjunctivitis is highly contagious.
 It is spread by contact, usually with objects which have come into contact with the infected person's eye secretions.
 As examples, the virus can be transmitted when an infected person touches their eye and then touches another surface (eg, door handle) or shares an object that has touched their eye (eg, a towel or pillow case).

 The most common symptoms of viral conjunctivitis include redness, watery or mucus discharge, and a burning, sandy, or gritty feeling in one eye.
 Some people have morning crusting followed by watery discharge, perhaps with some scant mucus discharge throughout the day.
 The second eye usually becomes infected within 24 to 48 hours.